Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning

-\textbf{Retrieval-augmented-reasoning boosts medical performances.} The backbone model for all \textit{open-sourced medical reasoning models} considered in this study is LLaMA3.1-8B-Instruct~\cite{dubey2024llama}.
+\textbf{Retrieval-augmented-reasoning boosts medical performa- nces.} The backbone model for most of \textit{open-sourced medical reasoning models} considered in this study is LLaMA3.1-8B-Instruct~\cite{dubey2024llama}.
 One of the advantages of \ours lies in its ability to dynamically retrieve and incorporate external medical knowledge during the reasoning process.
-Experimental results demonstrate that \ours achieves an average performance improvement of over 12.80\% across medical tasks compared to these competitors.
+Experimental results demonstrate that \ours achieves an average performance improvement of over 14.11\% across medical tasks compared to these competitors.
+In addition, we use the radar chart to visualize the performance of the methods that share the same backbone model of LLaMA3.1-8B-Instruct, as depicted in \Cref{fig:radarchart_llama3}.
 This finding further underscores the importance of integrating external knowledge retrieval during reasoning, particularly in the medical domain, where knowledge is highly specialized, rapidly evolving, and broad in scope.

-\textbf{Tailored reward design counts for medical scenarios.} Compared to general outcome-based approaches that enhance retrieval-augmented reasoning through reinforcement learning (RL), e.g., R1-Searcher and ReSearch, our \ours achieves an average improvement of 16.73\% and 12.54\% in medical problem-solving.
-This performance gain is primarily attributed to our effective supervision of the model’s medical reasoning process and the design of reward functions specifically tailored to the medical domain.